Configuring Marketplace connectivity

 - Support Entitlement Number and Server ID (from the app license)

 - The maximum number of users for the license

 - The application license type (such as an evaluation license)

-In addition, UPM sends analytics information for certain usage events, for example, if you uninstall an add-on or if a user requests an add-on.
+In addition, UPM sends analytics information for certain usage events, for example, if you uninstall an app or if a user requests an app.
 Optionally, you can disable the transmission of analytics information.

 Configuring your firewall for UPM connectivity